sconover/okpage/README.md

 # okpage
-Lean on modern browser standards and good test and build practices to build a simple webpage that works.
+Lean on modern browser standards and good test and build practices to build an ok webpage.
 Forget about nodejs for a while.

 **Sketch/Idea**